jk634/physical-activity-recognition-util/README.md

 }
 ```
 Where
-__id__ represents a unique identifier for each acceleration data,
+- __id__ represents a unique identifier for each acceleration data
-__x_axis__, __y_axis__, and __z_axis__ indicate the acceleration values along the respective axes,
+- __x_axis__, __y_axis__, and __z_axis__ indicate the acceleration values along the respective axes
-__total_acceleration__ denotes the overall acceleration value,
+- __total_acceleration__ denotes the overall acceleration value, which you can calculate using the formula: sqrt(x_axis^2 + y_axis^2 + z_axis^2)
-__timestamp__ signifies the time when the acceleration data is recorded, and
+- __timestamp__ signifies the time when the acceleration data is recorded
-__activityId__ associates with the activity represented by the acceleration data.
+- __activityId__ associates with the activity represented by the acceleration data

 I have a database package ready for use, and you can utilize it along with its methods as per your preference.
-You can find the documentation here.
+You can find the database documentation [here](https://jk634.github.io/physical-activity-recognition-util/library/fi.juka.library.database/index.html).

 ### Data comparision

 DataComparer class preprocesses the activity data before comparison.
 Then, it compares real-time average accelerations to preprocessed training data to identify the user's performed activity.
 For example:

 ```kotlin
 class MainActivity : AppCompatActivity() {